elandsma/ThisIsTheGwei/README.md

 this_is_the_gwei_app  | Server running on port 3000
 ```

- At this point, the application is usable.
-The application is exposed on port 3000, so if you are running this locally, you verify the deployment via the browser:
+ At this point, the application is usable and exposed on port 3000, so if you are running this locally, you may verify the deployment via the browser:

 http://localhost:3000